Our Tree Planting Efforts – Tree Toga!

 What will be our legacy to Saratoga?

 Tree Toga is a family-friendly tree planting event with the goal of reforesting our City streetscape.
-Since 2014, our popular Tree Toga planting efforts have planted 338 large-growing street trees throughout Saratoga Springs.
-In April 2022, we put 53 trees into the ground, our most ambitious planting day yet.
+Since 2014, our popular Tree Toga event and our other tree planting efforts have planted 376 large-growing street trees throughout Saratoga Springs.
+Most recently, we added 38 trees into the ground in April 2023.

 Can’t make this year’s Tree Toga?
-Request a street tree from the City’s Department of Public Works (518-587-3550, x2555), or buy a tree from a local nursery and plant your tree anywhere you would like in your yard!
+Request a street tree from the City of Saratoga Springs Department of Public Works (518-587-3550, x2555), or buy a tree from a local nursery and plant your own tree.
 Click here to learn more about these planting options.

 Still have questions?
 Email trees@sustainblesaratoga.org